Turdaly/Event-Manager/README.md

 - **Pinia**: State management for managing the application's state
 - **Vuetify**: Material design component framework for building a responsive and clean UI
 - **TypeScript**: Ensures type safety and maintainable code
+- **Tailwind CSS**: Utility-first CSS framework for fast and responsive design

 ## 📱 Features